saurabhshri/saurabhshri.github.io/_posts/2017-05-08-accepted-in-google-summer-of-code-2017.md

   Saurabh Shrivastava.
 categories:
   - GSoC
-tags: 'GSoC, open-source, CCExtractor, FOSS, Subtitles'
+tags: GSoC open-source CCExtractor FOSS Subtitles
 imagefeature: posts/Accepted_in_GSoC.png
-headline: ''
-modified: ''
 ---
 My proposal _CCAligner - Word by Word Subtitle Synchronization_ with CCExtractor Development has been accepted for Google Summer of Code (GSoC) 2017!

 >If you are reading this, chances are, you already know what's GSoC.
 In case you don't, here's official link to the same : [http://g.co/gsoc](http://g.co/gsoc) .

 I am very happy to announce that my proposal to build a tool for word by word audio subtitle synchronization has been selected for Google Summer of Code.
-I will be working with the organisation [CCExtractor Development](ccextractor.org "CCExtractor Website.") which made the de-facto subtitle extraction tool - [CCExtractor](https://github.com/CCExtractor/ccextractor "CCExtractor on Github.").
+I will be working with the organisation [CCExtractor Development](https://ccextractor.org "CCExtractor Website.") which made the de-facto subtitle extraction tool - [CCExtractor](https://github.com/CCExtractor/ccextractor "CCExtractor on Github.").
 I am super excited to work with my mentors [Carlos Fernandez Sanz](https://github.com/cfsmp3 "Carlos' Github profile.") (who originally build CCExtractor) and [Alex Bratosin](https://github.com/AlexBratosin2001 "Alex's Github profile.")
 (CCExtractor GCI 2016 Winner).

 ### What is my project about?